Boyle-Lab/CGIMP/README.md

 user@be51d9bd99b2:/$ npm start
 ```

-* Open a web browser and go to http://localhost:3000/
+* Open a web browser and go to http://localhost:3000/.
+Note that the browser will take more time to load the first time it is accessed because the data must be indexed for the search engine.
+Subsequent loads will be faster!

 ## Motivation